This year for my birthday I wanted to explore a piece of Hawaii that is a little off the beaten path. That’s why we

 Lana’i is the Hawaiian island that you can see from the West Maui.
 I see it every day and yet it’s a foreign exotic land.
-The super ferry stopped running years ago it is still possible to island hop by boat from the island of Maui to Lana’i.
+The super ferry stopped running years ago but is still possible to island hop by boat from the island of Maui to Lana’i.